Containers on LUMI-C and LUMI-G¶

 easy way to deal with the necessary bindings of user file systems and HPE Cray PE components needed

-from the system (see also course notes for the AI training/workshop, still "future" at the time
+from the system (see also course materials for the AI training/workshop).

 These containers can be found through the LUMI Software Library and are marked with a container label.
 At the time of the course, there are containers for